Medicaid Waitlists: When and Where They Exist and How Prioritization Works

 There are three types of Medicaid programs that offer long-term care for seniors of limited financial means – Nursing Home Medicaid, Home and Community Based Service (HCBS) Waivers, and Aged, Blind and Disabled (ABD) Medicaid.
 Applicants for HCBS Waivers may be placed on a waitlist, but Nursing Home Medicaid and ABD Medicaid applicants will never be placed on a Medicaid waitlist.
 However, they may face different types of waitlists as they look for long-term care.

-HCBS Waivers cover long-term care benefits for financially limited seniors who require a Nursing Facility Level of Care but live in the community, which could mean their own home, the home of a loved one, assisted living facilities or other settings outside of a nursing home.
+HCBS Waivers cover medical care and long-term care benefits for financially limited seniors who require a Nursing Facility Level of Care (NFLOC) but live in the community, which could mean their own home, the home of a loved one, assisted living facilities or other settings outside of a nursing home.
 HCBS Waivers are not an entitlement.
 Instead of guaranteed benefits, each HCBS Waiver program has a limited number of enrollment spots, and once those spots are full, a waitlist forms.
 HCBS Waiver programs vary by state – their name, their benefits, where they can be used, who can use them and how their waitlists operate.

-Nursing Home Medicaid covers all healthcare and living expenses in Medicaid-approved nursing homes for financially limited seniors who require a Nursing Facility Level of Care.
+Nursing Home Medicaid covers all healthcare and living expenses in Medicaid-approved nursing homes for financially limited seniors who require a NFLOC.
 Nursing Home Medicaid is an entitlement, which means eligible applicants are guaranteed by law to receive benefits without wait.
 This does not mean they are guaranteed a spot in any nursing home they choose because not all nursing homes accept Medicaid.
 Nursing homes that do accept Medicaid may not have any available space when you or your loved one needs it, and in these cases you may be choose to put your name on the nursing home’s waitlist.
 Or, you can look for another nursing home in your state that accepts Medicaid and has an open space.

 ABD Medicaid is also an entitlement.
 All financially eligible ABD Medicaid applicants are guaranteed basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – without wait and regardless of their medical condition.
 To receive long-term care benefits via ABD Medicaid, applicants must show a need for those benefits and those benefits must be available in the area where they live.
 In some cases, the agency or caregiver that provides these long-term care benefits will have a waitlist.